-If you’re looking for ways to extend your Thinko! night, entertain people while the scores are tallied, tailor the challenges to your participants strengths (or weaknesses) or simply find a fun excuse to fundraise, we’ve got you covered with more ideas.
+If you’re looking for ways to extend your Thinko! fundraiser, entertain people while the scores are tallied, tailor the challenges to your participants strengths (or weaknesses) or simply find a fun excuse to fundraise, we’ve got you covered with more ideas.

 Save the Egg

 Teams design and build an egg packaging to save an egg from breaking when dropped.
 You can choose limit and specify the materials they’re allowed to use or let them have access to anything they like.